Walk 1 - Marsaxlokk to Marsascala via Delimara Point.

 Although most maps seem to have no evidence of paths on this headland, we took a path going east on its south side, and with a bit of helpful sign language advice from a “birdman” in his hut, crossed over to the northern edge.
 We then went west following a path that went through fields which ultimately lead us out on to a road just south west of St Paul’s Church near the start of the Xrobb il-Ghagin Peninsula.

 At the road we turned right and in a few yards, as the road bent right towards the peninsula, we took a track on the left, and passed a gate on our right that looked as if it was an entrance to the grounds of the church.
 We continued along the path, now with a high wall on our right, but were greeted by more views of the sea when the wall ended.
+Continuing along the path we soon came to a high vantage point with good views northwards to St Thomas Bay and beyond.
+Here we took the path on our left that descended between walls down to the bay.

+Initially, like the outskirts of many Maltese coastal communities, this area was very unappealing.
+There was a large area that would no doubt be full of cars at busier times and was, according to Anne, a little bit smelly.
+However, we soon left this behind us and the main area of St Thomas looked much smarter.
+But it was like a ghost town.
 Very few people were about and we saw no cafes or bars, and we had been looking forward to drinking something other than the water, which we had carried with us.
 We thought we must find a refreshment stop soon, so we continued to follow the main road through the town, which gradually curved left and within 20 minutes or so we were going downhill to the harbour area of Marsascala Here we found a pleasant little cafe and sat outside and enjoyed a glass of Kinnie.
 Refreshments over we caught a number 17 bus to Valletta where we swapped it for a number 49 to take us back to St Paul’s Bay.

 Whoops – nearly forgot to mention the Dog Dazer.
 When we first considered this walk we thought about taking a walking pole each.
 Not that we felt we needed one for walking but as a protection against Maltese dogs.
 We decided against this and instead took a Dog Dazer, a small electronic device which, when pressed, gives out a high pitched noise which dogs do not like, but is almost inaudible to humans.
 On this walk we found it very useful as we did come across a few” noisy” dogs that wanted to pay us less than friendly attention, and it acted as a very good deterrent.